oktadev/okta-blog/_source/_posts/2022-08-12-ci-cd-microservices-circleci-spinnaker.md

 {% img blog/jhipster-ci-cd/circleci-project.png alt:"CircleCI project setup form" width:"450" %}{: .center-image }

 Do the same for the `gateway` project.
-The configuration triggers an initial pipeline execution that will fail, because you still must set up DockerHub credentials for both projects, allowing CircleCI to push the container images.
+The configuration triggers an initial pipeline execution that will fail, because you still must set up Docker Hub credentials for both projects, allowing CircleCI to push the container images.
 At the `store` project page, on the top right, choose **Project Settings**.
 Then choose **Environment Variables**.
 Click **Add Environment Variable**. and set the following values:

-- Name: DOCKERHUB_PASS
+- Name: Docker Hub_PASS
-- Value: your DockerHub password, or better, a DockerHub access token if you have 2FA enabled.
+- Value: your Docker Hub password, or better, a Docker Hub access token if you have 2FA enabled.

-**Note**: For creating a DockerHub access token, sign in to [DockerHub](https://hub.docker.com/), and choose **Account Settings** in the top right user menu.
+**Note**: For creating a Docker Hub access token, sign in to [Docker Hub](https://hub.docker.com/), and choose **Account Settings** in the top right user menu.
 Then, on the left menu, choose **Security**.
 Click **New Access Token** and set a description for the token, for example, _circleci_.
 Then click **Generate** and copy the new token.
 You can use the same token for both projects `store` and `gateway`.

 Once a project is set up in CircleCI, a pipeline is triggered each time a commit is pushed to the configured branch.
 The pipeline in execution appears on the **Dashboard** page.
 You can also manually trigger the pipeline from the **Dashboard** if you choose the project and branch from the pipeline filters, and then click **Trigger Pipeline**.
-Before moving on to the next section, manually execute the store pipeline and the gateway pipeline once, to push the first image of each to DockerHub.
+Before moving on to the next section, manually execute the store pipeline and the gateway pipeline once, to push the first image of each to Docker Hub.

 {% img blog/jhipster-ci-cd/circleci-job-success.png alt:"CircleCI job success" width:"800" %}{: .center-image }